Magnesium Bicarbonate is quickly becoming known as the king of magnesium supplements, but this supplement is anything but new.

 Magnesium bicarbonate is an ionic salt, similar to the table salt that you have sitting on your kitchen table.
 Pure table salt is made up of sodium and chloride, both of which are ions.
 Ions are molecules that have electrical charges, sodium has a charge of +1 and chloride has a charge of -1.
-These opposite charges attract each other (opposites attract!) and cancel each other out when connecting, forming a neutrally charged (no charge) ionic salt of sodium chloride or NaCl.
+These opposite charges attract each other (opposites attract!) and cancel each other out when connecting.
+This forms a neutrally charged (no charge) ionic salt of sodium chloride or NaCl.

 All ionic salts are formed in the same way, but with two different “ions” or chemicals attracting each other.
-Because magnesium has a charge of +2 it attaches to two bicarbonate ions, one on each side and forms a structure that looks like this:
+Because magnesium has a charge of +2 it attaches to two bicarbonate ions, one on each side.

 There’s two reasons why magnesium bicarbonate is so beneficial

 Magnesium is one of the five main electrolytes found in the human body.
 Electrolytes are responsible for managing the electrical charge of our cells.
-If your cells cannot properly regulate their electrical charge, then your cells cannot work properly, resulting in dysregulation (also known as disorder or chaos) in your cells.
+If your cells cannot properly regulate their electrical charge, then your cells cannot work properly.
+This will result in dysregulation (also known as disorder or chaos) in your cells.

-Magnesium is arguably the most important of these enzymes because it is the one most people are consuming the least of.
-Magnesium is known to be responsible for regulating at least 300 enzymes in the body, but more recent studies have found that number to be closer to 600 enzymes and 3,700+ proteins.
+Magnesium is arguably the most important of these electrolytes because it is the one most people are consuming the least of in their diet.
+Magnesium is known to be responsible for helping to regulate around 300 enzymes in the body, but more recent studies have found that number to be closer to 600 enzymes and 3,700+ proteins.
 Without adequate magnesium these proteins cannot function.
 In fact, Dr Norman Shealy states that, "Every known illness is associated with a magnesium deficiency".

 Most importantly, magnesium binds directly to ATP or adenosine triphosphate.
 ATP is the cellular currency of energy, it’s basically the dollar of our cells.
 Without ATP life itself ceases to exist.
-Magnesium must bind to ATP in order for ATP to be able to do its job and be used as energy.
+Magnesium has to bind to ATP in order for ATP to do its job.
 So needless to say magnesium is extremely important and vital to life itself.

 According to the FDA the recommended daily allowance for magnesium in men is 400-420mg and for women 310-320mg.
-The foods highest in magnesium are:
+The foods with the highest magnesium levels are: